konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

      [Leave empty to use http]
 ```

-11. Accept the by-default TLS secret by pressing the 'return' key.
+11. Accept the by-default TLS secret by pressing the **Enter** key.

 ```console